-7 https://www.hrw.org/news/2021/11/17/greecealleged-fake-news-made-crime of the Hellenic Authority for Communication Security and Privacy (ADAE), the provision may the constitutionally violate guaranteed confidentiality protection of the communications, as well as the right to respect for one's privacy and family life of the European Convention on Human Rights.
+Surveillance law could violate rights.
+A new law amendment regarding the confidentiality of communications - which was adopted in March 2021 - allows the National Intelligence Service (EYP) to monitor citizens without them being notified about it.
+According to members of the Hellenic Authority for Communication Security and Privacy (ADAE), the provision may violate the constitutionally guaranteed protection of the confidentiality of communications, as well as the right to respect for one's privacy and family life of the European Convention on Human Rights.
 A proper consultation process was not followed prior to the adoption of the provision.
-In this context, it is worth mentioning that the number of cases where confidentiality was lifted for national security purposes has steadily and disproportionately increased in recent years.9
+In this context, it is worth mentioning that the number of cases where confidentiality was lifted for national security purposes has steadily and disproportionately increased in recent years.13